dotnetKyle/DoD-PKI-OpenSSL/DoD/1_RootCA/README.md

-Setup:
-  1. Copy the contents of the git repo into a folder at C:\Certificates
-  2. Install OpenSSL
-  3. Add OpenSSL to the PATH (system environment variables)

-To Create the Root Key:
+# Create the Root Key

-The root key is private (*.key.pem) and should be kept absolutely secure (usually on an air gapped machine).
+The root key is private *(\*.key.pem)* and should be kept absolutely secure (usually on an air gapped machine).

+> Please note that paths to all the certificates must be correct (the repository should be cloned into C:\Certificates) otherwise you will have to re-path all the files used in this installation.

-Open a command window and CD into the Root CA folder at: C:\Certificates\DoD\1_RootCA
+1. Open a command window and CD into the Root CA folder at: C:\Certificates\DoD\1_RootCA

-Use the following command to create the private key:
+2. Use the following command to create the private key:

        openssl genrsa -aes256 -out private/rootca.pem.key

-Follow the prompts to create a password for the private key.
+3. Follow the prompts to create a password for the private key.
 Do not lose this password!
 There is no password reset.

-Use the following command to create the public certificate:
+4. Use the following command to create the public certificate:

        openssl req -config rootca.cnf -key private/rootca.key.pem -new -x509 -days 7305 -sha256 -extensions v3_ca -out public/rootca.cert.pem

-Enter the password for the private key you are using...
+5. Enter the password for the private key you are using

-Press Enter on all the prompts to use the defaults (It's important you remember the settings you enter on the ROOT CA because they will have to match exactly the intermediate CAs)
+6. Press Enter on all the prompts to use the defaults

+   *(It's important you remember the settings you enter on the ROOT CA because the intermediates CAs will have to match exactly)*

-You can verify the root ca by using the following command:
+7. You can verify the root ca by using the following command:

        openssl x509 -noout -text -in public/rootca.cert.pem

     Since it is self-signed, it should have all the default values (or the values you entered in the Issuer and Subject).

         C = US
         ST = GA
         L = Fort Benning
         O = DoD
         O = USASOC
         OU = 75RR
         CN = MOCK DoD Root CA,
         emailAddress = MockS6@soc.mil

     Key Usage is Digital Signature, Certificate Sign, CRL Sign

 Next: Create the Intermediate Certificate